-Part B of the proposal is uploaded by the applicant into the Electronic Proposal Submission Service (EPSS) described below.
+Part B of the proposal is uploaded by the applicant into the Electronic Submission Services of the Commission and as described below.

 A maximum length may be specified for the different sections of Part B, or for Part B as a whole (see annex 4 to this Guide).
 You must keep your proposal within these limits.
 Experts will be instructed to disregard any excess pages.